iamxdave/ClientTripsManagement/README.md

       >
     </p>
   </li>
-  <li> 2.
-Delete a client's data by responding to the
+  <li> Delete a client's data by responding to the
     <p align="center">
       <b>HTTP DELETE request to /api/clients/{idClient}</b>
     </p>
           API checks client's connections to trips and returns an error if the client has any bindings.
    </li>
-   <li>3.
-Add a client for the trip by responding to the
+   <li> Add a client for the trip by responding to the
     <p align="center">
       <b>HTTP POST request to /api/trips/{idTrip}/clients</b>
     </p>